jdrestre/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 5-no_c.py | 5.
 Can you C me now? |
 6-print_matrix_integer.py | 6.
 Lists of lists = Matrix | Write a function that prints a matrix of integers.
 7-add_tuple.py | 7.
 Tuples addition | Write a function that adds 2 tuples.
+8-multiple_returns.py | 8.
+More returns! | Write a function that returns a tuple with the length of a string and its first character.